• Skip to primary navigation

 “It is going to be a treat for you, Chisomo.
 Now, draw water so you can wash your face and hands and then put on your wedding clothes.
 The time is getting near.”

 Chisomo did as she was told.
 Today was going to be filled with adventure, and she wasn’t going to miss even a second of it.
-She scrubbed her face and hands with the cool water as her mother had taught her and then carefully put on her wedding clothes, making sure the beautiful dress didn’t touch the family’s dirt floor.
+She scrubbed her face and hands with the cool water as her mother had taught her.
+Then she carefully put on her wedding clothes, making sure the beautiful dress didn’t touch the family’s dirt floor.

 When it was finally time for them to walk down their dusty lane toward the pick point, Chisomo could hardly contain her excitement.
 Her mother tightly held her hand as they approached a green striped mini bus.
 Mother handed the conductor 50 kwacha, and mother and daughter squeezed their way passed the first two rows to get to the last row which had 2 empty spaces, the only ones on the mini bus.